-The warm and clear waters of Riviera Maya provide you with the perfect location either in the ocean or in the Cenotes to experience deep, technical diving.
+The warm and clear waters of Riviera Maya provide you with the perfect location either in the ocean or in the cenotes to experience deep, technical diving.
 Qualified instructors will provide you with all necessary equipment and necessary training to prepare you for this amazing adventure.
-So if you ever wanted to try mixed gasses, a rebreather or a planned decompression than this is your opportunity!
+So if you ever wanted to try mixed gases, a rebreather or a planned decompression then this is your opportunity!

 In front of Puerto Aventuras there are 3 main reef systems.
 The outer reef is a wall starting at 30 – 40 meters (100 – 135 feet) and it drops way past the limits for even the most advanced technical diver.
-In addition there is Cozumel facing Riviera Maya with spectacular walls and dramatic drops into the big blue.
+In addition, nearby Cozumel has spectacular walls and dramatic drops into the big blue.

 A difference of day to night really applies to night diving in Riviera Maya.
 The ocean looks completely different at night and you will find many creatures and fish that are normally only active at night.
 Also the use of flashlights will bring out the many different and beautiful colors of the various coral formations.
 An experience you truly do not want to miss!

 Bull sharks are found in warm, shallow waters.
-A female shark can grow up to 2.4 meters (7.9 ft).
-Between November and March they are present at only a 5 minute boat ride from Playa del Carmen.
+A female shark can grow up to 2.4 meters (7.9 feet).
+Between November and March they are present at only a 5-minute boat ride from Playa del Carmen.
 So if you ever wanted to be present at a shark feed, then Riviera Maya fulfills your dreams.
-This is an action packed adventure!
+This is an action-packed adventure!

 6. Cave & Cavern Diving

-Diving in the Cenotes of Riviera Maya is a unique experience that attracts divers from around the world.
-The Cenotes are flooded underground rivers and cave systems that were the entrance to the underworld for the ancient Mayas, that provide nowadays an exciting option for certified Open Water Divers with a good buoyancy and who are comfortable under water.
-Under the supervision of a trained and certified Cenotes Dive Guide you will penetrate not more that 200 ft into the cavern system, and you will always see the natural daylight.
-An amazing dive you’ll want to experience at least once in your life.
+Diving in the cenotes of Riviera Maya is a unique experience that attracts divers from around the world.
+The cenotes are flooded underground rivers and cave systems — believed by the ancient Maya to be the entrance to the underworld — which offer an exciting option for certified open water divers who possess good buoyancy and who are comfortable under water.
+Under the supervision of a trained and certified cenotes dive guide, you will penetrate not more that 200 feet into the cavern system, and you will always see natural daylight.
+It's an amazing dive you’ll want to experience at least once in your life.

 7. Diving with Sea Turtles